core-wg/yang-cbor/draft-veillette-core-cool-latest.md

 ### Example #3 - YANG list

 To retrieve all instances of a list, the CoOL client excludes from the "instance-identifier" the key(s) of the targeted list.
-The list returned is encoded using the rules defined in [I-D.veillette-core-yang-cbor-mapping] section 4.4.
+The list returned is encoded using the rules defined in {{-yang-mapping}} section 4.4.

 In this example, a CoOL client retrieves the list "/interfaces/interface" (SID 1529).
 The response returns contain two instances, one for an Ethernet adaptor and one for a WIFI interface.